helinoguuz/ai-vscode-extension/README.md

 - Do not commit API keys or `.env` files.
 - Provider keys are stored in VS Code SecretStorage.
-- Keys are forwarded only through a loopback DevMate backend.
+- Keys are forwarded only through a loopback local backend.
 - Provider redirects are disabled to avoid forwarding credentials to another host.
 - Project and tool content is treated as untrusted data in backend prompts.
-- The model never receives direct filesystem, terminal, or VS Code API access.
+- The model never receives direct filesystem, terminal,